 - Pour paint into pie tins (one color per tin).

-- Cut the potatoes in half and ask your child to use a toothpick to etch a design into one of the halves.
+- Cut the potatoes in half and use a toothpick to etch a design into one of the halves.

-- Use a paring knife to cut away the potato that's not part of the shape he designed.
+- Use a paring knife to cut away the potato that's not part of the shape.

 - Blot the cut surface of the potato dry with a paper towel.